-Delete any addresses that you no longer need saved in your Amazon account.
+Delete any addresses that you no longer need to be saved in your Amazon account.

-Remove any payment methods that you no longer need saved in your Amazon account.
+Remove any payment methods that you no longer need to be saved in your Amazon account.

 If you own an Amazon voice assistant (Echo or other Alexa device), find it in the list, manage your voice recordings and other settings as necessary.